implse/Data_Structure_Python/README.md

 If the Tree become unbalanced then the operations running times can be reduced to O(n).(worst case)

+### Why is Binary Tree is so widely used?

+Binary Tree is the most simplest and efficient data structure to be used in most Software Systems.
+It is the properties of Binary Tree that makes it so widely used.

+There is a wide range of variants of Binary Tree which makes it very likely to find a suitable variant for a specific problem.

+### Types of Binary Trees

+There are various types of binary trees, and each of these binary tree types has unique characteristics.

+#### Complete Binary Tree

+A complete binary tree is a tree where all the tree levels are filled entirely with nodes, except the lowest level of the tree.
+Also, in the last or the lowest level of this binary tree, every node should possibly reside on the left side.

+#### Perfect Binary Tree

+A binary tree is said to be perfect if all the internal nodes have strictly two children, and every external or leaf node is at the same level or same depth within a tree.
+A perfect binary tree having `height`  has `2h – 1` node.

+#### Balanced Binary Tree

+A binary tree is said to be ‘balanced’ if the tree height is `O(log n)`, where `n` is the number of nodes.
+In a balanced binary tree, the height of the left and the right subtrees of each node should vary by at most one.

+An AVL Tree and a Red-Black Tree are some common examples of data structure that can generate a balanced binary search tree.

 ### Binary Search Tree Traversals